humaidsiddiqui/AWS_Cloud_Practitioner/security_and_compliance.md

 Amazon Macie
 · Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
 .
 Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII)

+Amazon Detective
+.
+GuardDuty, Macie, and Security Hub are used to identify potential security issues, or findings · Sometimes security findings require deeper analysis to isolate the root cause and take action - it's a complex process · Amazon Detective analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs)
+· Automatically collects and processes events from VPC Flow Logs, CloudTrail, GuardDuty and create a unified view

+AWS Abuse
+· Report suspected AWS resources used for abusive or illegal purposes · Abusive & prohibited behaviors are:
+· Spam - receving undesired emails from AWS-owned IP address, websites & forums spammed by AWS resources · Port scanning - sending packets to your ports to discover the unsecured ones · DoS or DDOS attacks - AWS-owned IP addresses attempting to overwhlem or crash your servers/softwares · Intrusion attempts - logging in on your resources
+· Hosting objectionable or copyrighted content - distributing illegal or copyrighted content without consent · Distributing malware - AWS resources distributing softwares to harm computers or machines · Contact the AWS Abuse team: AWS abuse form, or abuse@amazonaws.com

+Root user privileges
+.
+Root user = Account Owner (created when the account is created) · Has complete access to all AWS services and resources · Lock away your AWS account root user access keys!
+· Do not use the root account for everyday tasks, even administrative tasks .
+Actions that can be performed only by the root user:
+· Change account settings (account name, email address, root user password, root user access keys) · View certain tax invoices
+· Close your AWS account
+· Restore IAM user permissions
+· Change or cancel your AWS Support plan
+· Register as a seller in the Reserved Instance Marketplace · Configure an Amazon S3 bucket to enable MFA
+· Edit or delete an Amazon S3 bucket policy that includes an invalidVPC ID or VPC endpoint ID · Sign up for GovCloud

+Section Summary: Security & Compliance
+.
+Shared Responsibility on AWS
+· Shield: Automatic DDOS Protection + 24/7 support for advanced · WAF: Firewall to filter incoming requests based on rules · KMS: Encryption keys managed by AWS
+· CloudHSM: Hardware encryption, we manage encryption keys · AWS Certificate Manager: provision, manage, and deploy SSL/TLS Certificates · Artifact: Get access to compliance reports such as PCI, ISO, etc ...
+.
+GuardDuty: Find malicious behavior with VPC, DNS & CloudTrail Logs · Inspector: find software vulnerabilities in EC2, ECR Images, and Lambda functions · Network Firewall: Protect VPC against network attacks · Config: Track config changes and compliance against rules · Macie: Find sensitive data (ex: PII data) in Amazon S3 buckets · CloudTrail: Track API calls made by users within account · AWS Security Hub: gather security findings from multiple AWS accounts · Amazon Detective: find the root cause of security issues or suspicious activities · AWS Abuse: Report AWS resources used for abusive or illegal purposes · Root user privileges:
+· Change account settings
+· Close your AWS account
+· Change or cancel your AWS Support plan
+· Register as a seller in the Reserved Instance Marketplace · IAM Access Analyzer: identify which resources are shared externally